 (D) Shareholder Rights and Responsibilities

-The Manager is committed to treating all the Unitholders fairly and equitably.
+The Manager is committed to treating all Unitholders fairly and equitably.
 All Unitholders enjoy specific rights under the Trust Deed and the relevant laws and regulations.
 These rights include, among other things, the right to participate in profit distributions.
-They are also entitled to attend general meetings and are accorded the opportunity to participate effectively and vote at general meetings.
+They are also entitled to attend general meetings and are accorded the opportunity to participate effectively and vote at general meetings (including through appointment of up to two proxies, if they are unable to attend in person or in the case of a corporate unitholder, through its appointed representative).
+Unitholders such as nominee companies which provide custodial services for securities are not constrained by the two proxy limitation, and are able to appoint more than two proxies to attend, speak and vote at general meetings of CCT.
+More information on unitholder participation in general meetings can be found in the section on Principle 16: Conduct of Shareholder Meetings of this report.

 Communication with Shareholders